littleBitsman/cloudbit-software/files/README.md

 These are files that were changed during reverse engineering (and also any changes that may be necessary for this software to work).

 Any of these with a `**` next to them are necessary to be replaced.
-Any required changes as denoted below will be handled by [the cloudbit-builder installer](https://github.com/littleBitsman/cloudbit-builder).
+Any required changes as denoted below will be handled by [the cloudbit-builder installer](https://github.com/littleBitsman/cloudbit-builder) automatically.

 Make sure you "save state" of your drive before doing any modifications on your own in case something happens.